-when serving, always remember to sprinkle some chaat masala and lemon juice on the mushrooms. you can also keep the chaat masala and lemon slices in separate bowls, so that the rest of the folks add these as much they want.
+Remember to sprinkle some chaat masala and drizzle some lemon juice on the Mushroom Tikka before serving.
+It perks up the flavors all the more.
+What you can also do is serve the chaat masala and lemon wedges in separate bowls, so that a person can add as much as they want.

 - 200 to 250 grams button mushrooms

-- ½ tablespoon ginger-garlic paste or crushed ginger-garlic OR approx ½ inch ginger + 3-4 garlic crushed in a mortar and pestle
+- ½ tablespoon Ginger Garlic Paste or crushed ginger-garlic or about ½ to 1 inch ginger + 3 to 4 small to medium garlic cloves crushed in a mortar and pestle

-- ¼ or ½ teaspoon red chili powder – ½ teaspoon red chili powder made the tikka a bit hot
+- ¼ or ½ teaspoon red chili powder – ½ teaspoon red chili powder can make the tikka a bit hot

 - 1 tablespoon oil – to be used only if grilling or baking the mushrooms in the oven

 - salt or black salt or edible rock salt – as required